Set Current Location

 Lake Kochel lies at the periphery of the Bavarian Alps, in the municipality of Kochel am See as well as the Schlehdorf town.
 Its name comes from the Latin for cone, cocula, and it was created by the Loisach-Isar glacier.
 The glacial lake lies on the river Loisach and is surrounded in part by forests and in part by a bog-land.
 A spectacular natural formation, the scenic environs of the lake are ideal for hikers and outdoor lovers.

 With roots dating as far back as the 8th Century, Benediktbeuern Abbey is among the most revered religious edifices in the region.
 Spanning centuries of history, the monastery, which was consecrated to Saint Benedict and Saint James, serves as a residence for the Salesians of Don Bosco.
 A cultural symbol, various events, community services, festivals, and concerts are held here.
 The abbey comes to life during the Christmas and Easter celebrations, when locals and tourists alike flock to the grounds in large numbers.

-Located south-east of Munich, Lake Tegernsee has been a magnet for tourists for many years as visitors can indulge in endless leisure pursuits like swimming, cycling, walking and sailing.
+Located south-east of Munich, Lake Tegernsee has been a magnet for tourists for many years.
 The lake nestles at the bottom of a range of mountains which rise up from the water's edge, among them Wallberg and Risserkogel.
 Hikers will be well and truly in their element here, while those looking to relax will enjoy the lovely route to Schliersee.
-Because of the lake's popularity, there are plenty of hotels, guest houses, pubs and cafés located on its shores.
-The easiest way of getting here from Munich is to take the S-Bahn (S2) to Holzkirchen and then the train to Tegernsee.
+The lake is classified as a 'Zungenbecken' in geographical terms, also known as a tongue basin, and is believed to have been evolved during the ice age.
+Now part of a popular recreation area, the lake also serves as a point for boating activities.